Mafruha17/CIDM6330-Spring2025/Assignment 2/README.md

 ## Environment Configuration

 The project uses a `.env` file to manage environment variables.
-Ensure you create a `.env` file in the project root with the following content (or update it as needed):
+Ensure to create a `.env` file in the project root with the following content (or update it as needed):

 ```env
 # .env file